51 constructions of the Moonshine module: Non-Fricke orbifolds of Moonshine

 \begin{rem} It would be nice to have a characterization of non-Fricke completely replicable functions as eta products.
 Many of the properties of the non-negative eta products, such as the balance between exponents on $\eta(a\tau)$ and $\eta(\frac{N}{a}\tau)$, seem to follow naturally from the Hauptmodul property applied to the expansion at zero. \end{rem}

 \begin{thm} If $g$ is non-Fricke, then $V^\natural/g$ is isomorphic to the Leech lattice vertex operator algebra $V_\Lambda$, and $g^*$ induces a fixed-point free automorphism of the Leech lattice $\Lambda$ satisfying the ``no massless states'' condition.
-If $\sigma$ is a fixed-point free automorphism of the Leech lattice $\Lambda$ satisfying the ``no massless states'' condition, then there is a lift $\tilde{\sigma}$ of $\sigma$ to an automorphism of $V_\Lambda$, unique up to conjugation, such that $V_\Lambda/\tilde{\sigma} \cong V^\natural$, and $\sigma^*$ is non-Fricke. \end{thm} \begin{proof} By Proposition \ref{prop:anomalous-orbifold}, $V^\natural/g$ is a simple, $C_2$-cofinite, holomorphic vertex operator algebra $V^\natural/g$ with central charge 24 and of CFT type, and it is isomorphic to the anomaly-free orbifold $V^\natural/g^{N/n}$.
+If $\sigma$ is a fixed-point free automorphism of the Leech lattice $\Lambda$ satisfying the ``no massless states'' condition, then there is a lift $\tilde{\sigma}$ of $\sigma$ to an automorphism of $V_\Lambda$, unique up to conjugation, such that $V_\Lambda/\tilde{\sigma} \cong V^\natural$, and $\sigma^*$ is non-Fricke. \end{thm} \begin{proof} We first note that by Theorem 2.2.9 of \cite{GM4}, the hypotheses of Definition \ref{defn:cyclic-orbifold} apply to any automorphism of $V^\natural$, so we may apply the cyclic orbifold theory established in \cite{vEMS}.
+By Proposition \ref{prop:anomalous-orbifold}, $V^\natural/g$ is a simple, $C_2$-cofinite, holomorphic vertex operator algebra $V^\natural/g$ with central charge 24 and of CFT type, and it is isomorphic to the anomaly-free orbifold $V^\natural/g^{N/n}$.
 The weight 1 subspace of $V^\natural/g^{N/n}$ has dimension equal to the sum of constant terms $\sum_{i=0}^{(n,t)-1} c^{g^{N/n}}_{i,0}(0)$.
 If $T_{g^{N/n}}(\tau)$ is given by the non-negative eta product $\prod_{i=1}^k \eta(a_i \tau)^{b_i}$, then the constant terms of $\{ F_{j,0} \}_{j \in \bZ/(n,t)\bZ}$ are given by $\sum_{a_i|j} b_i$.
 Using these facts, we have enumerated the non-negative eta products of the anomaly-free non-Fricke classes $g$ in the Appendix, and found that the constant terms always sum to 24.
 By the uniqueness result of \cite{DM02b}, any simple $C_2$-cofinite holomorphic vertex operator algebra of central charge 24 with 24-dimensional weight one subspace is isomorphic to $V_\Lambda$.
 The claim about $g^*$ then follows from the fact that $V_\Lambda/g^*$ has dimension zero weight 1 space, eliminating the possibility of fixed points and massless states.

 To show the claim about $\sigma$, it suffices to enumerate the relevant classes, and see that all have the form $g^*$ for some non-Fricke $g$.
 This is done for the 38 non-anomalous classes in the Appendix, and for the 13 anomalous classes in Table 2 of \cite{T93}. \end{proof}